A Novel Design and Performance Optimization Methodology for Hydraulic Cross-Flow Turbines using Successive Numerical Simulations: Methodology

-Design and development of a new product normally comprises these five phases: concept development, system-level design, detail design, prototype testing and refinement, and production ramp-up \cite{Ulrich}.
-To install a new hydraulic turbine, in the concept development phase it is essential to collect data on water head and volume flow rate of a potential site for several months (usually one year).
-This data should be analyzed to determine whether installation of a hydraulic turbine is technically feasible, and if so, what kind of turbine(s) should be used.
+Designing a new product comprises of five phases: concept development, system-level design, detail design, prototype testing and refinement, and production ramp-up \cite{Ulrich}.
+For a new hydraulic turbine, in the concept development phase, it is essential to collect data on the water head and volume flow rate of a potential site for several months (usually one year).
+This data should be analyzed to determine whether installation of a hydraulic turbine is technically feasible and if so, the kind of turbine(s) that should be used.
 Also, the project should be examined from a financial standpoint.

-The next two phases, system-level design and detail design, explore determining the product architecture, parameter value selection, and geometry optimization \cite{Ulrich}.
+The next two phases, system-level design and detail design, explore determining product architecture, parameter value selection, and geometry optimization \cite{Ulrich}.